Nocturnal Animals: Box office

-Nocturnal Animals grossed $10.7 million in the United States and Canada and $20.5 million in other countries for a worldwide total of $31.2 million.
+Nocturnal Animals grossed $10.7 million in the United States and Canada and $21.7 million in other countries for a worldwide total of $32.4 million.

 The film had its North American wide release on December 9, 2016, and was projected to open to $3–5 million.
 It ended up grossing $3.2 million, finishing 7th at the box office.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 74% based on 302 reviews, with an average rating of 7.00/10.
-The website's critical consensus reads, "Well-acted and lovely to look at, Nocturnal Animals further underscores writer-director Tom Ford's distinctive visual and narrative skill."
-On Metacritic, the film has a score of 67 out of 100, based on 45 critics, indicating "generally favorable reviews".

 Owen Gleiberman of Variety praised the film, stating "Tom Ford's first film since A Single Man is another winner", and complimenting the performances of Gyllenhaal, Adams, Shannon and Taylor-Johnson.
 Pete Hammond of Deadline Hollywood praised Adams, Gyllenhaal, Shannon, and Taylor-Johnson's performances, as well as Ford's screenplay and direction.
 Geoffrey Macnab of The Independent awarded the film five stars, praising the performances and the direction, and stating, "Nocturnal Animals is extraordinarily deft in the way it combines romanticism and bleakness.
 It's a film that easily could have slipped into extreme pretentiousness but it never puts a foot wrong."

+Leonard Maltin wrote very positively of the film: "At one time it was normal to tell a story from beginning to end; now, juggling a movie's timeline has almost become a cliché.
+Yet in his second film, Tom Ford has not only mastered a tricky narrative but establishes two separate, completely tangible environments.
+What's more, he maintains a consistent tone for both facets of this seductive story.
+This movie represents a daring walk on the high wire by a man who has more than proven himself as a filmmaker.
+It's not just an accomplished piece of work but a movie that completely envelops its audience.
+That's no mean feat."
+Maltin also singled out Michael Shannon as giving "another great performance."

+Writing for Rolling Stone, Peter Travers rated the film 31/2-stars-out-of-4 and stated: "Tom Ford hits it out of the park with a stunning film noir that resonates with ghostly, poetic terror.
+Don't overthink what Ford has so cunningly crafted.
+Surrender to it.
+Cheers to cinematographer Seamus McGarvey, composer Abel Korzeniowski and especially editor Joan Sobel who help Ford weave multiple stories into one darkly funny, visually dazzling piece."
+Travers also singled out the performances of the cast: "The actors could not be better.
+Gyllenhaal, in two roles, dives deep into the wells of perceived masculine weakness.
+And Adams takes Susan from dewy college girl to hardened ice queen without missing a stop or a nuance in between.
+She's spectacular."

 Victoria Coren Mitchell of The Guardian opposed the popular critical opinion, saying "Why all these raves and prizes for a piece of gynophobic death-porn?"